Relational, Depth-Oriented Counselling for Individuals

 Queer, LGBT+, and ENM/Polyamory Affirming Therapy

-Many of my clients are queer, LGBTQIA+, questioning monogamy or exploring non-monogamy, but not all.
-Many people I work with simply appreciate having someone to talk with who is sex-positive and open to many different styles of self-expression in relationships.
+Many of my clients are queer, LGBTQIA+, or exploring ethical non-monogamy and polyamory.
+Others simply appreciate working with a therapist who is sex-positive and open to varied expressions of self and relationship.

 What Happens in Sessions?

-- Together, we’ll explore how you might feel a greater sense of agency and contentment in your life
+- Together, we’ll work toward a greater sense of agency, integration, and relational ease.

 Fees & Practicalities